 Reach out to the professionals at John M. Glover Insurance Agency in Norwalk, Connecticut for more information on insurance options for contractors and why they are beneficial.
 Since our founding in 1916, we have been dedicated to serving the needs of clients located throughout Connecticut, New Jersey, New York, Massachusetts, and Hawaii.
 As an independent agency, we work closely with several major insurance companies that are known for their stability and reliability.

 At JMG, we understand the unique risks associated with several different types of professions.
 Therefore, we are always prepared to provide clients with insurance solutions that address their concerns.
 Our more specific options include plans to protect workers such as carpenters, riggers, environmental workers, and street and highway workers.
 We can also offer coverage to major corporations such as international crane and tug operations.

 Regardless of the industry you perform contract work in, we are committed to helping you avoid paying significant out-of-pocket costs for unexpected risks.
-Call JMG Insurance Agency today at (844) 304-7332 or contact us online to receive a free quote.
+Call JMG Insurance Corp today at (844) 304-7332 or contact us online to receive a free quote.